FranciscoOssian/cpp-template/README.md

 Check the `premake.lua` file to understand how to import a module, but by default, all modules are being called in the `premake.lua`, so you just need to remove the module you won't use.

 If you add another module to your project, I recommend following the same pattern.
 It's not common, but it helps with organization.
 Each module within the vendor directory has a `premake.lua` that declares a function to update the main premake file to handle that module (library/module).
 Currently, this pattern is working for simpler libraries, but it should also work for more complex ones.
 For example, if you need to define separate compilations.

+# Installing vendor modules

+Some modules inside the vendor directory come with `get.sh` and `get.bat` scripts used for installation (downloading and extraction).
+These scripts should be executed from the root project directory since they are not configured to know exactly where to install.
+Feel free to explore these files to better understand their functionality.